WA6YDQ/led/README.md

-##LED##  an easy to use, full-featured multi-platform line editor with a consistant UI
-written in ansi c.
+**led**  an easy to use, full-featured multi-platform line editor with a consistant UI written in ansi c.

 I use many different computer systems, and while they all have some sort of line editor